Look, folks, let me just tell you, the Republican establishment learns the wrong lessons of everything.

 Let me find it real quick here.

-There's a there's a piece.
+There's a piece.

-Here it is.
+One reporter, here it is.

-It's from the UK telegraph.
+It's from the UK Telegraph.

-And I forget the woman's name, or it's a British paper.
+And I forget the woman's name.

 And the story.

-Hillary Clinton steals the show at uh Iowa County Fair, a state fair, the Democrats meet, standing before a giant American flag, her arms outstretched before the cheering crowd.
+Hillary Clinton steals the show at Iowa County Fair, a state fair the Democrats meet.

 She broke into a anyway.

-This woman goes on to say that Hillary's speech and her appearance on Saturday in Iowa was the best political speech so far this campaign.
+This woman goes on to say that Hillary's speech and her appearance on Saturday in Iowa was the best political speech so far in this campaign.

-That she is back, that she owned it.
+That she's back, that she owned it.

 And it's the only place I saw it.

-Every other place I consulted that reported on it said that Hillary was stiff, unfamiliar with her own material, self-conscious, uncomfortable looking, and she tried cracking a joke.
+Every other place I consulted that reported on it said that Hillary was stiff, unfamiliar with her own material, self-conscious, uncomfortable looking.

 Now, I haven't, I didn't see the speech yet.

-It was in Clear Lake, Iowa at a campaign event, and this is how Hillary chose to defuse this whole email scandal, server scandal.
+And this is how Hillary chose to defuse this whole email scandal, server scandal.

 I recently launched a Snapchat account.